-This Quarterly Report on Form 10-Q ("Report") contains forward-looking statements regarding Smith Micro which include, but are not limited to, statements concerning customer concentration, projected revenues, market acceptance of products, the success and timing of new product introductions, the competitive factors affecting our business, our ability to raise additional capital, gross profit and income, our ability to remain a going concern, our expenses, and the protection of our intellectual property.
+This Quarterly Report on Form 10-Q ("Report") contains forward-looking statements, within the meaning of the Private Securities Litigation Reform Act, regarding Smith Micro which include, but are not limited to, statements concerning customer concentration, projected revenues, launch and market acceptance of products, the success and timing of new product introductions, customer product platform migrations and our entry into new or amended contract terms, the competitive factors affecting our business, our ability to raise additional capital, gross profit and income, our ability to remain a going concern, our expenses, and the protection of our intellectual property.
 These forward-looking statements are based on our current expectations, estimates and projections about our industry, management's beliefs, and certain assumptions made by us.
 Words such as "anticipates," "expects," "intends," "plans," "predicts," "potential," "believes," "seeks," "estimates," "should," "may," "will," and variations of these words or similar expressions are intended to identify forward-looking statements.
 Forward-looking statements also include the assumptions underlying or relating to any of the foregoing statements.
 These statements are not guarantees of future performance and are subject to risks, uncertainties, and assumptions that are difficult to predict.
 Therefore, our actual results could differ materially from those expressed or implied in any forward-looking statements as a result of various factors.
 Such factors include, but are not limited to, the following: